dmh2000/go-live-reload/README.md

   - Nodemon is configured to watch the source code of the application
   - It connects to the WebSocket script in the Web page.

-- Once the WebSocket endpoints are connected up, there are not messages sent back and forth.
+- Once the WebSocket endpoints are connected up, there are no messages sent back and forth.
 There is no extra load on the application.
 Both ends are passively sitting waiting for a disconnect.

 **Source Code Change**